 There are several times of the specter.
 It is a proper characteristic of the specter, if there is any, that no one can be sure if by returning it testifies to a living past or to a living future, for the revenant may already mark the promised return of the specter of living being.
 Once again, untimeliness and disadjustment of the contemporary.
 In this regard, communism has always been and will remain spectral: it is always still to come.

 Specters of Marx was written in the historical context of the fall of the Berlin Wall and the collapse of the Soviet empire, in part as a scathing response to Francis Fukuyama’s influential The End of History and the Last Man (1992).
 According to Fukuyama, the fall of Communism settled once and for all the ongoing conflict between the competing ideas of capitalism and Marxism.
-This brought the logic of history to its finish line, to the endpoint of ideological evolution, as no alternative to free-market economics remained; therefore, a liberal-democratic lifestyle could reign in full.
+This brought the logic of history to its finish line, as no alternative to free-market economics remained; therefore, a liberal-democratic lifestyle could reign in full.
 Derrida was profoundly opposed to this view, claiming that what Fukuyama called “the end of history” was nothing but the end of a certain understanding of history based on the very concepts of presence that Derrida sought to refute.
-Fukuyama’s theory is based on a view of history as evolutionary, consistent, and teleological.in a summation of the liberal-democratic ideal, It perceives the triumph of capitalism and liberal democracy as the final, logical, and even ideal result of human evolution.
+Fukuyama’s theory is based on a view of history as evolutionary, consistent, and teleological.
+It perceives the triumph of capitalism and liberal democracy as the final, logical, and even ideal result of human evolution.
 By contrast, Derrida emphasizes that the fall of Marxism certainly cannot be said to mark its disappearance from the world stage or its departure from human consciousness, as it exists and will continue to exist as a specter; the promises, possibilities, and horizons of Marxism still “haunt” human existence and history.

 In Derrida’s view, the significance of hauntology extends well beyond the specific event of the fall of the Eastern bloc; it has to do with the way we understand time and its attendant concepts – history, memory, return, delay, anticipation, and so forth.
 For Derrida, anticipation is a constant state, as there always is and always will be a gap between the experience and its meaning, between the promise and its fulfillment, and between a time and the feeling of that time.
 By contrast, Fukuyama’s idea of the “end of history” seemingly puts an end to anticipation – now that liberal democracy has achieved its destination, there is ostensibly nothing left to expect.
 Behind Fukuyama’s rose-colored glasses lay another, darker insight: The imagination’s horizons have been circumscribed, making it difficult if not impossible to create alternatives to the existing situation or imagine possibilities for change.

-In the positive, optimistic atmosphere in which Fukuyama’s book was conceived, a prominent sign of the times was the Oslo Accords in August 1993, which marked the beginning of the peace process between Israel and the Palestinians.
+In the optimistic atmosphere in which Fukuyama’s book was conceived, a prominent sign of the times was the Oslo Accords in August 1993, which marked the beginning of the peace process between Israel and the Palestinians.
 It seemed that the end of history – here, the end of a conflict between ideological blocs – could lead to the conclusion of this bloody, long-lasting territorial conflict and the establishment of a “new Middle East” under the auspices of the liberal-democratic ideal.
 In practice, however, the Oslo Accords did not embody a linear view of history as presence and the realization of an ideal.
 Rather, it preserved the gap – so characteristic of Zionism – between the wish and its fulfillment, leaving the anticipation as it had been.
 It seemed that an end to the conflict was only growing more distant.